 4. Egg whites

 Egg whites are natural ingredients that help you maintain your facial skin.
 Greasy and dirt-filled skin is eliminated as pimples and cysts are addressed well.
-The extract shrinks large pore sizes thus preventing the growth of bacteria.
+The extract shrinks large skin sizes thus preventing the growth of bacteria.
 Additionally, the white acts as a protective layer over the skin of your face, reducing blisters and sunburns.
 Use it as a simple face mask or add a couple of drops of fresh lemon juice for the best results.
 You may want to let the mask sit for at least 20 minutes before you rinse it off.

 A natural herb derived from the neem tree and biologically known as Azadirachta indica, neem finds some honorable mentions in the ancient books of Indian Medicine, the Ayurveda.
 It is known for its insecticidal and pesticidal properties and is also incorporated into hair and dental products.
 A staple in most Indian households, neem holds several promises for the skin.
 For dry skin, it ensures moisturization and for the oily skin, it balances the production of collagen and sebum.
 Most of us would consider neem as one of the best home remedies for oily skin.